colbyn/colbyn/BLOG.md

 **So in the grand scheme of things,**

 The future is doomed if genetic diversity is insufficient.
+In an increasingly fluctuating world, suboptional convergence means suboptional convergence.

 **How I would love to further look into this but LibGen is down!!!**